dehesselle/dayzsrvip/README.md

 ## Features
 >TODO documentation

+## Usage
-There is a small [manual](doc/MANUAL.md) that'll get you up and running in a minute!
+There is a [manual](doc/MANUAL.md) that'll get you up and running in a minute!

 ## Download
-The plugin itself is just one file named `dayzsrvip.dll`, available via the [releases](https://github.com/dehesselle/dayzsrvip/releases) page.
-You need the latest 64bit version of [TeamSpeak](http://www.teamspeak.com) (at the time of writing: 3.0.19.4, plugin API v20).
+The plugin itself is just one file named `dayzsrvip.dll`, available as plain `.zip` or `.ts3_plugin` package on the [releases](https://github.com/dehesselle/dayzsrvip/releases) page.
+You need a recent 64bit version of [TeamSpeak](http://www.teamspeak.com) that provides plugin API v20.
+Just update to the latest version if you're not there already (at the time of writing: 3.0.19.4) and you're good to go.

 ## Build
->TODO documentation
+Building this yourself is pretty straight forward: download and install Visual Studio 2013 and Qt 5.5.1.
+Open the project `plugin/dayzsrvip.pro` in Qt Creator and start compiling.

 ## Known Issues
-Currently none - time to get this prototype tested in the field!
+Currently none - time to get this tested in the field!
 >TODO documentation

 ## TODOs